 Next week, I’m headed to the Kitchen & Bath Industry Show in Orlando with the Modenus DesignHounds to find out what’s coming down the pike in kitchen and bath design.
 Be sure to follow me on Instagram so you can be in-the-know!

-Registration is open for my only spring Expert Psychological Stager™ course – find out how you can start a new career in the field of design now!
+Registration is open for my only fall Expert Psychological Stager™ course – find out how you can start a new career in the field of design now!